jthomasmock/tidytuesday_projects/2019/2019-11-19/readme.md

 # NZ Birds

-The mighty Kakapo was defeated by a simple penguin.
+The mighty Kākāpō was defeated by a simple penguin.

 ![](kakapo.png)